-All Pre-primary applicants must attend a one-hour playgroup with up to four other boys.
+All Pre-primary applicants must attend a 75-minute playgroup with up to four other boys.
 An admission evaluator leads the group in age-appropriate activities that allow us to get to know the boys in a relaxed and fun setting.

 Boys should arrive at the 52 East 62nd Street entrance and can be picked up there at the end of the play date.
 Parents and caregivers are not required to remain on the premises during the time that the boys are at the School.